 A few years ago, my husband and I went to New Zealand.
-It was a magical trip.
+It was a magical trip, a truly great experience!

 We saw rare glowworms in Waitomo, visited Hobbiton in Matamata, played in the hot water beaches in the Coromandel, and more.

 But what always strikes me about our trip whenever it comes up in conversation is that we always, without fail, talk about one of our Airbnb hosts just as much – if not more – as we talk about the amazing sights we saw.

 Vee was everything you could hope for in a great host, plus much more.

 She picked us up from the airport when we arrived at midnight.
 She took us to the rental car place – 3 times.
 She even quit a day of work so she could show us around her beautiful city of Auckland!